Ooma (NYSE:OOMA) Releases FY 2023 Earnings Guidance

-Get Rating) last announced its quarterly earnings results on Thursday, March 3rd.
-The technology company reported $0.13 EPS for the quarter, beating the consensus estimate of ($0.02) by $0.15.
-Ooma had a negative net margin of 1.21% and a negative return on equity of 2.14%.
-During the same period last year, the company earned ($0.02) EPS.
-Sell-side analysts anticipate that Ooma will post -0.03 EPS for the current fiscal year.
+Ooma (NYSE:OOMA – Get Rating) last issued its quarterly earnings results on Thursday, March 3rd.
+The technology company reported $0.13 EPS for the quarter, topping analysts’ consensus estimates of ($0.02) by $0.15.
+Ooma had a negative net margin of 0.91% and a negative return on equity of 0.98%.
+During the same quarter in the prior year, the firm earned ($0.02) earnings per share.
+Equities research analysts predict that Ooma will post -0.03 EPS for the current fiscal year.

-A number of institutional investors have recently bought and sold shares of OOMA.
-BlackRock Inc. boosted its stake in Ooma by 4.4% in the 4th quarter.
-BlackRock Inc. now owns 1,853,807 shares of the technology company’s stock worth $37,891,000 after purchasing an additional 77,660 shares during the period.
-State Street Corp boosted its stake in shares of Ooma by 34.5% during the 4th quarter.
-State Street Corp now owns 646,060 shares of the technology company’s stock valued at $13,205,000 after buying an additional 165,737 shares during the period.
-Geode Capital Management LLC boosted its stake in shares of Ooma by 1.7% during the 4th quarter.
-Geode Capital Management LLC now owns 502,260 shares of the technology company’s stock valued at $10,266,000 after buying an additional 8,206 shares during the period.
-Morgan Stanley boosted its stake in shares of Ooma by 587.9% during the 2nd quarter.
-Morgan Stanley now owns 273,701 shares of the technology company’s stock valued at $5,161,000 after buying an additional 233,915 shares during the period.
-Finally, JPMorgan Chase & Co. boosted its stake in shares of Ooma by 10.9% during the 4th quarter.
-JPMorgan Chase & Co. now owns 153,912 shares of the technology company’s stock valued at $3,145,000 after buying an additional 15,089 shares during the period.
-Hedge funds and other institutional investors own 85.56% of the company’s stock.
+Hedge funds have recently modified their holdings of the company.
+Royal Bank of Canada boosted its stake in shares of Ooma by 8.6% in the second quarter.
+Royal Bank of Canada now owns 9,317 shares of the technology company’s stock valued at $176,000 after purchasing an additional 737 shares during the period.
+Morgan Stanley boosted its position in Ooma by 587.9% in the 2nd quarter.
+Morgan Stanley now owns 273,701 shares of the technology company’s stock valued at $5,161,000 after buying an additional 233,915 shares during the last quarter.
+Citadel Advisors LLC acquired a new stake in shares of Ooma during the third quarter valued at about $298,000.
+Millennium Management LLC increased its position in shares of Ooma by 4.2% during the third quarter.
+Millennium Management LLC now owns 67,594 shares of the technology company’s stock worth $1,258,000 after acquiring an additional 2,715 shares during the last quarter.
+Finally, UBS Group AG lifted its stake in shares of Ooma by 11.2% in the third quarter.
+UBS Group AG now owns 9,111 shares of the technology company’s stock worth $169,000 after acquiring an additional 921 shares in the last quarter.
+85.56% of the stock is currently owned by institutional investors and hedge funds.

 Ooma Company Profile (Get Rating)